About

 WHAT TO EXPECT IN YOUR DAYLILY ORDER

-We dig your daylilies, wash the plants with plain water, trim the foliage and roots to relieve a bit of replanting stress, wrap them in paper with a label and ship them within that day or the next.
+We dig your daylilies, wash the plants with plain water, trim the foliage and roots to relieve a bit of transplant stress, wrap them in paper with a label and ship them within that day or the next.

 Planting instructions are included in the box.